 Skewers

-I usually use metal skewers, especially for chicken where some transfer of heat along the metal will help the cooking.
+I usually use metal skewers, especially for chicken, where some heat transfer along the metal will help the cooking.

 Vegetable Kabobs